-With the winter break behind you, welcome to spring semester!
-Here are a few tips to help you start the semester off on the right foot and stay connected to spring recruitment season information and resources.
+With the winter break behind you, welcome to the spring semester!
+Here are a few tips to help you start the semester off on the right foot and stay informed on spring recruitment season information and resources.

 First things first, the Spring Career Expo is only a few days away!